League of Ireland Premier Division: Trophy

-The current League of Ireland trophy was unveiled on 31 October 2007 by the Football Association of Ireland.
-It stands at 91 cm (36 inches) tall with a circumference of 83 cm (33 inches).
-It is a Sterling Silver trophy consisting of silver and a mass of other metals including copper.
+The current League of Ireland trophy was unveiled on 31 October 2007 by the FAI.
+It stands at 91 centimetres tall with a circumference of 83 centimetres.
+It is made from sterling silver.
 The design of the trophy consists of a silver football at the top, which is encompassed by the cup itself.
 Drogheda United were the first team to receive the newly created trophy on 2 November 2007.

-Sponsorship

-The Premier Division has been sponsored since the early 1990s.
-The sponsor has been able to determine the league's sponsorship name.
-There have been three sponsors since the league's formation.
+A replica trophy was commissioned towards the conclusion of the 2024 season as, with the champions not being decided until the final game, the FAI wished to ensure that there would be a trophy on-site and ready to present at both stadiums where each potential winner was playing – the Ryan McBride Brandywell Stadium and Tallaght Stadium.

+Player and manager awards